Dear Dr. Hall,

 —Regards, Carole in Delaware

-If that doesn't remove them, then you should go to a REAL cosmetic dentist for a maintenance polish.
-An expert cosmetic dentist can polish those margins so that the stain goes away and so that they won't become stained again soon.
-Unfortunately, we don't have anyone to recommend in Delaware yet.
-(We've tried.
-But true cosmetic dentists are few and far between.)
-To be sure you're getting a fully qualified cosmetic dentist, I'd recommend going to someone on our list who is the easiest for you to get to.
-Just call the office ahead of time, make it clear what you want and that you want to do it in only one visit.
+For a simple stain, the treatment would be to go to an expert cosmetic dentist for a maintenance polish.
+An expert cosmetic dentist can polish those margins so that the stain goes away and so that they won’t become stained again soon.
+To be sure you’re getting a fully qualified cosmetic dentist, I’d recommend going to someone on our list.
+Even if it involves some travel, it would be worth it to save your porcelain veneers.
+Just make it clear when you call what you want and that you want to do it in only one visit.
 It should be worth the trip to get them beautiful again.

 Click here for referral to an expert cosmetic dentist.

 - Read more about what to do about stained teeth.